Little Manila After School Program

 Established at Edison High School by Little Manila co-founder Dillon Delvo and former LMASP teacher Alma Riego, LMASP extends Little Manila's mission to provide education to the community.

-The Little Manila After School Program is only made possible through your generous donations and a grant from the Sierra Health Foundation.
+The Little Manila After School Program is only made possible through your generous donations.

 Through the Years